akeneo/pim-api-docs/content/rest-api/authentication.md

 Congrats!
 You officially created your very first connection to the PIM. :tada:

-You can now find the client ID and the secret in the `Credentials` section of the connection you just created.
+You can now find the client ID and secret in the `Credentials` section of the connection you've just created.

 [Not comfortable with the **Connection** notion?
 We explain everything right here!](https://help.akeneo.com/pim/articles/what-is-a-connection.html)